 We just moved from a house to an apartment.
 Our living space dropped by sixty percent, and we lost our yard, garage, and basement.
-We had to sell (or donate) most of our stuff.
+We had to get rid of most of our stuff.

-Painful as it was getting rid of all that stuff, it was life-changing.
+Painful as that was, it was life-changing.
 Now our lives are more relational and agile.

 I recently watched some friends walk through this at work.
 Their business, built on lean means and slim margins, faced a sudden loss and needed to shrink.
-Sobered, they prayed good things — like asking God for wisdom and surrendering to whatever He thought best.
-No rancor, no whining, and no self-interest.
+Sobered, they asked God for wisdom and watched for His leading.
+No rancor, whining, or self-interest.

-Even so, their crisis persisted.
+Yet, their crisis persisted.
 Their sacrifices weren’t enough.
+More was required.